 a problem.
 Cancer is a solution.

-vision of Lothar Hirneise.
+and hopeful vision of Lothar Hirneise.
 He suspects

-that in the course of our evolution our bodies created tumours in
+that in the course of our evolution our bodies

-diabetics.
+the case with diabetics.
 Creating a tumour is a

 solution.
 An infection in your intestines is also a

 potential danger.
 If it gets too big, the intestines

 become blocked.
 Here too, the body’s solution is a

 tumour, which produces enzymes that stop the spread

 of infection and heal it.
 The actual tumour then

 often disappears by itself.
-Most cancer patients are very
+Most cancer patients are

 healthy for years, never had a fever, never needed a